Abhishekranjan-01/Image-Search/README.md

-# Image-Searc-App With ReactJs:-
+# Image-Search-App With ReactJs:-

 ## Features:-

 - You can search for high-quality images
 - Images are downloadable either in portrait or horizontal
 - To reload previous result localstorage is used.
-- Infine Scroll Method
+- Infinite Scroll Approach

 ## Tech Stack:-

-- React Js
+- React Js and react-router.
 - Tailwind Css (for responsiveness)